Guarantor Home Loans

 Size of the limited guarantee = (Loan Amount – (0.8 * Purchase Price))/0.75.

-For example if you are buying a property for $500,000 and are borrowing $525,000 to cover your expenses such as stamp duty then the calculation would be:
+For example, if you were buying a property for $500,000 and borrowing $525,000 including the costs to complete such as stamp duty, the calculation would be:

 ($525,000 loan amount – (0.8 * $500,000 purchase price))/0.75